fireyoungdragon/fireyoungdragon/README.md

 ### Hi there 👋, my name is Dmitry

 - 🔭 I’m currently working freelance
-- 🌱 I’m currently learning Swift and also want to learn Flutter
+- 🌱 I’m currently learning Swift and Flutter
 - 📫 How to reach me: Telegram - https://t.me/fieninmane